dotnet/docs/docs/core/compatibility/core-libraries/7.0/system-drawing.md

 ---
 # System.Drawing.Common config switch removed

-The [System.Drawing.Common](https://www.nuget.org/packages/System.Drawing.Common/) NuGet package has been attributed as a Windows-specific library since .NET 6.
-On non-Windows operating systems, a <xref:System.TypeInitializationException> exception is thrown with <xref:System.PlatformNotSupportedException> as the inner exception.
+The [System.Drawing.Common](https://www.nuget.org/packages/System.Drawing.Common/) NuGet package has been attributed as a Windows-specific library since .NET 6 and using it resulted in compile-time warnings and run-time exceptions.
 The runtime configuration switch to re-enable usage of the package on non-Windows operating systems has been removed in .NET 7.

 ## Old behavior